wanghy8166/database_exporter/README.md

 definitions and metric additions if you think they could be more widely useful, even if they are merely different takes on already covered DBMSs.

+**`Oracle`**
+Oracle may require additional libraries to be installed on the machine running database_exporter.
+This can generally be done by installing Oracle Instand Client as found on the [`Oracle Website`](https://www.oracle.com/technetwork/database/database-technologies/instant-client/downloads/index.html)

 **`./database_exporter.yml`**

 ```yaml